Limited Reference, Reliable Generation: A Two-Component Framework for Tabular Data Generation in Low-Data Regimes: Introduction

-To systematically address the two key challenges of prompt-based tabular generation in low-data regimes, we propose \textbf{\textit{ReFine}} (\underline{R}ule-Guided G\underline{e}neration and Dual-Granularity \underline{F}\underline{i}lt\underline{e}ri\underline{n}g), a framework comprising two components: rule-guided generation and post-generation distribution-based filtering.
-First, to accurately capture specific distribution often biased by LLMs in low-data regimes (Challenge i), we introduce \textbf{Rule-Guided Generation}, which extracts symbolic \emph{if–then} rules from interpretable tree-based models.
-These rules are embedded into structured prompts to guide the LLM toward feature–label dependencies.
-Second, to correct sampling redundancy that persists despite prompt-based generation (Challenge ii), we propose \textbf{Dual-Granularity Filtering}.
-This component computes a Gini-based redundancy score to inform a two-level filtering process: chunk-level pruning of dominant high-frequency modes, and instance-level refinement to retain rare but informative samples.
+To systematically address the two key challenges of prompt-based tabular generation in low-data regimes, we propose \textbf{\textit{ReFine}} (\underline{R}ule-Guided G\underline{e}neration and Dual-Granularity \underline{F}\underline{i}lt\underline{e}ri\underline{n}g), a framework comprising two components.
+To mitigate the distribution of synthetic data often drifted by LLMs in low-data regimes (Challenge I), we introduce \textbf{Rules-Guided Generation}, which extracts symbolic \emph{if–then} formulas from interpretable tree-based models.
+These association rules are embedded into prompts to guide the LLM toward the distribution of the real data.
+To mitigate localized redundancy that persists despite prompt-based generation (Challenge II), we propose \textbf{Dual-Granularity Filtering}.
+This component informs a two-level filtering process: chunk-level pruning of dominant high-density modes, and instance-level refinement to retain low-density but informative samples.
+Experiments on diverse benchmarks show that \textit{ReFine} attains the best \emph{Total Rank}.
 Our key contributions can be summarized as follows:

-\begin{itemize} \item We identify two key challenges of LLM in tabular data generation in low-data regimes: (i) \textit{Distributional Drift} of synthetic data; and (ii) \textit{Localized Redundancy} in synthetic data.
+\begin{itemize} \item We identify two key challenges of LLM prompt-based methods in tabular data generation in low-data regimes: (i) distributional drift of the synthetic data; and (ii) localized redundancy in the synthetic data.